 Our post 3 Perfect Days in Lafayette, Louisiana, is a great resource for travelers interested in exploring the Acadiana region of Louisiana.
 My visit included activities around town such as the Vermilionville Living History Park and Cajun Food Tours, plus day trips to the Tabasco® Factory, Jungle Gardens, and an airboat tour of the Atchafalaya National Heritage Area.

-The following bulleted links will take you to sections in the post that may interest you:
+The following bulleted links will take you to key sections of interest in the post:

 - Around Town